open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 1. You want to use terminology matching OpenTelemetry spec (Span vs Activity).
    The [shim](#instrumenting-using-opentelemetryapi-shim)
    can be useful for such users.
-2. Your library is at "edge", and want to access [Propagators](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md), to inject and extract context data.
+2. Your library performs communication with other libraries/components, and want to access [Propagators](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md), to inject and extract context data.
 Some of the most common libraries requiring this include